 Taking the walker through the rough beauty of the craggy Beara peninsula, past wild mountainsides and secluded beaches, the Beara Way is ideal for getting away from it all.
-Though it has become more popular with individual walkers as well as organized groups over the past few years – not as crowded as the Wicklow Way can be, but no longer splendid solitude either.
+Though it has become more popular with individual walkers as well as organized groups over the past few years, it's not as crowded as the Wicklow Way can be, but no longer splendid solitude either.

 The total distance covered by the Beara Way is 196 km; a shorter route of 116 km is recommended below.
 For this, you should budget a duration of at least 6 days.
 Over this distance alone you will have to tackle ascents of (cumulated) 5300 m, some over very steep inclines.
 The condition of the trails can be rated as generally good, around 40 % are on paved roadways, but some wilder stretches can be challenging.
-Signposting may be described as erratic, missing or unreliable in some areas – never walk without map and compass.
+Signposting may be described as erratic, missing or unreliable in some areas—never walk without map and compass.
 Regarding maps, you should try to get a current issue of OSI Discovery Series Sheets 84 and 85.
-More information can be found on the following website: www.bearatourism.com/bearaway.html .

 The complete route of the Beara Way is a circular course from (generally) Glengarriff in County Cork, but if you want to experience the highlights only, reduce it to this walk: